 The Ofrenda offering is the whole celebration, the collection of offerings dedicated to the honored person.
 A brightly colored oilcloth covers the table with added photos, papel picado (paper flags with skulls and skeletons), personal items, candles, and favorite foods like tamales, tortilla soup, chalupas, sopes, caramel flan, or mole.
 The archway covered with palm leaves and bouquets of marigolds represents the doorway to the other world.

-There are six local civic and cultural groups in major cities in Texas — San Antonio, Austin, Victoria, Corpus Christi, Houston, and Fort Worth — that celebrate Día de Los Muertos, with costumes, dancing, food, wine, parades, decorated altars, and more.
+There are seven local civic and cultural groups in major cities in Texas — San Antonio, Austin, Victoria, Corpus Christi, Houston, Fort Worth, and San Angelo — that celebrate Día de los Muertos, with costumes, dancing, food, wine, parades, decorated altars, and more.

 1. San Antonio

-The ninth annual Día De Los Muertos in San Antonio is October 23–24, 2021, at downtown Hemisfair, one of National Geographic’s “7 Best Fall Festivals in the U.S.A.”
-The 2-day event is free and open to the public, with festive celebrations including live music, a large open-air altar exhibition, original artwork, live poetry, dance, drums, giant puppet procession, or mojigangas, and workshops.
+The 10th annual Día de los Muertos in San Antonio is October 29–30, 2021, at downtown Hemisfair, one of National Geographic’s “7 Best Fall Festivals in the U.S.A.”
+The 2-day event is free and open to the public, with festive celebrations including live music, a large open-air altar exhibition, original artwork, live poetry, dance, drums, giant puppet processions (mojigangas), and workshops.

-Hosted at Austin’s Mexic-Arte Museum annually, the Día de Los Muertos festival is known as Viva La Vida Fest, the longest Day of the Dead festival in the city, this year on October 30, 2021.
-The Grand Procession, a parade showing very elaborate Día de Los Muertos costumes, starts off the celebration.
+Hosted at Austin’s Mexic-Arte Museum annually, the Día de Los Muertos festival is known as Viva La Vida Fest, the longest Day of the Dead festival in the city, this year on October 29, 2022.
+The Grand Procession, a parade showing very elaborate Día de los Muertos costumes, starts off the celebration.
 Live music, local art, and retail vendors are the main attractions.
-Browse through the Education Pavilion to view art demos, interactive displays, plus indulge in traditional Mexican cuisines like tamales and mole.
+Browse through the Education Pavilion to view art demos and interactive displays, plus indulge in traditional Mexican cuisines like tamales and mole.
 Watch for news about the annual Catrina Gala en Familia, serving the museum’s operations and underserved schools.

-Pro Tip: Stay nearby at The Driskill, a historic Texas landmark in the heart of downtown Austin.
+Pro Tip: Stay close to the festivities at The Driskill, a historic Texas landmark in the heart of downtown Austin.
 With 189 luxury guestrooms and 14 spacious suites, three exquisite food and beverage venues, and unmatched service, The Driskill is a stay you won’t forget.

-October 1–November 1, 2021, Victoria will celebrate Día de Los Muertos with community, tradition, and culture.
+October 29, 2022, Victoria will celebrate Día de los Muertos with community, tradition, and culture.
 Latin Americans have celebrated the holiday since 1800 B.C.
 You won’t see pictures or images of dead people, ghosts, witches, or the devil.
 The celebration is a Catholic Christian ritual intermixed with folk culture, reflecting on our lives, heritage, ancestors, and the purpose of our existence.

-Pro Tip: See my article about Victoria, things to do, places to eat, and where to stay.
+Pro Tip: See my article about things to do, places to eat, and where to stay in Victoria.

 4. Corpus Christi

-Houston’s celebration, October 30–31, 2021, is sponsored by MECA, Multicultural Education and Counseling Through the Arts, where you can enjoy Mexican and Latin American altar and retablo exhibitions, community workshops, a variety of foods, and a fun run.
-The art-filled campus at the nationally recognized Historic Dow School in the heart of Houston’s Old Sixth Ward will host the event in its 21st year.
+Houston’s celebration on October 29–30, 2022, is sponsored by MECA (Multicultural Education and Counseling Through the Arts).
+You can enjoy Mexican and Latin American altar and retablo exhibitions, community workshops, a variety of foods, and a fun run.
+The art-filled campus at the nationally recognized Historic Dow School in the heart of the Old Sixth Ward will host the event in its 22nd year.